rdavid/gento/README.md

 Hello, I'm [David Rabkin](http://cv.rabkin.co.il). `gento` stands for an aGent OpenShift.

 ## Install
-The artifact is a single non-executable [text file](https://github.com/rdavid/gento/blob/master/app/gento).
+The artifact is a single executable POSIX shell [script file](https://github.com/rdavid/gento/blob/master/app/gento).
 Install the file from released version.
 Some OS demands administrative rights to install to `/usr/local/bin`, use `sudo` or `doas` before `tar`: